sculptor/sculptor.github.io/documentation/developers-guide.md

 ~~~

-## Setup Development Environment

-To be able to do more adjustments you need to setup Eclipse for development of Sculptor.
-Please set default encoding in Eclipse to `ISO-8859-1` via "Preferences > General > Workspace > Text file encoding > ISO-8859-1".

-### Checkout from GitHub

-Use Eclipses Git support [EGit](http://www.eclipse.org/egit/) or any other [Git client](http://git-scm.com/downloads) to checkout Sculptors GitHub repository [https://github.com/sculptor/sculptor](https://github.com/sculptor/sculptor).

-### Maven Launcher

-Import the project `devtools/maven-launcher` into Eclipses workspace as described in the [Installation Guide](installation#maven-launcher) (if you haven't already done that).

-When the Sculptor Maven Launcher project is open in the workspace you can run Maven inside Eclipse.
-The menu items for this are available in the external tools menu.

-### Run Maven

-Verify that your environment is correct by starting the Maven build from the command line from within the project [`releng/sculptor-parent`](https://github.com/sculptor/sculptor/tree/master/releng/sculptor-parent) via `mvn install`.
-Refresh all projects in Eclipse.
-Thereafter you should not have any red crosses (problems) in Eclipse.
-Sometimes, validation errors in code generation files (.xtend) must be cleaned.
-This an be done with clean of the Eclipse project.

 ## Reference Application

 When you customize Sculptor it is important that you have a representative reference application.
 It is used to verify the changes to the code generator.
 It must be big enough to span most of the design concepts you use, but still small enough to be supple.